Archaeological site reopens to the public with multimedia show dedicated to 'grotesque' style rediscovered by Raphael and other Renaissance artists.

 The fanciful figures and foliage motifs that the artists saw resulted in a fashion in “grotesques” that would influence the interior decoration of noble houses for the following three centuries.

-The new exhibition at the Domus Aurea will feature "extraordinary interactive and multimedia devices" in the Octagonal Room and in the surrounding rooms, along with the promise of a tour "full of novelties."
+The new exhibition at the Domus Aurea features "extraordinary interactive and multimedia devices" in the Octagonal Room and in the surrounding rooms, along with videomapping and a tour "full of novelties," fascinating for visitors of all ages.

-Nero set about building his vast, sumptuous residence on the Palatine and Oppian Hills after the devastating fire of 64 AD, which destroyed much of the centre of Rome.
+Nero set about building his vast, sumptuous residence on the Palatine and Oppian Hills after the devastating fire in 64 AD, which destroyed much of the centre of Rome.

 The Domus Aurea was originally a sprawling estate occupying 80 hectares surrounding the valley where the Colosseum was constructed a few years after Nero's death.